 On March 3-4, 2016, the Obermann Graduate Institute celebrated its tenth anniversary.
-In addition to welcoming back alumni of the program, including Tala As-Rousan (Harvard), Ted Gutsche (Florida International University), Bridget Draxler (Monmouth College), and Craig Eley (ACLS Scholar, Wisconsin Public Radio), we were also joined by founding co-director David Redlawsk, currently at Rutgers and enroute to University of Delaware (pictured here with eight of the nine co-directors of the Institute).
+In addition to welcoming back alumni of the program, including Tala Al-Rousan (Harvard), Ted Gutsche (Florida International University), Bridget Draxler (Monmouth College), and Craig Eley (ACLS Scholar, Wisconsin Public Radio), we were also joined by founding co-director David Redlawsk, currently at Rutgers and en route to University of Delaware (pictured here with eight of the nine co-directors of the Institute).

 The Obermann HASTAC Scholars, Mary Wise (History) and Benjamin Schmidt (School of Library & Information Sciences) reported on several aspects of the symposium, Mary in her role as a member of History Corps, and Ben with an interest in digital media and storytelling.

 Thanks to the Obermann Center for Advanced Studies, the University of Iowa’s History Corps was privileged to a one-on-one afternoon with leading public history and public humanities scholar Jennifer Scott (pictured here).
 During our workshop, Jennifer discussed how she uses crowd-sourcing tools that target large groups of people to access deeply personal memories that are place-based.
 While working in New York City at City Lore, New York City’s cultural heritage center, Jennifer Scott and her team developed City Lore: Place Matters.
 Using digital humanities data entry in tandem with public history methodologies, this project allows every user of the form to enter a location in an urban landscape that is always changing.
 This is a new form of preservation and engagement!